Cheery22487/nocl-photodissociation/README.md

 - **Rotational Motion** is modeled with Legendre polynomials
 - **Dissociative Motion** is modelled with a fft scheme

-From this model, the program calculates the ground state, excites it to simulate photonic absorption, and propagates the wave function in the excited state for 48 fs.
-The spectrum is extracted via Fourier transformation of the time-dependent overlap, revealing the photodissociation characteristics.
+From this model, the program calculates the ground state of the wave function, simulates the excitation by using the potential energy surface of the excited state, and propagates the wave function in the excited state for 48 fs.
+The spectrum is extracted via Fourier transformation of the time-dependent overlap.

 An iterative Lanczos algorithm is used to avoid the prohibitively expensive H-matrix diagonalization.